slowbreathing/slowbreathing.github.io/_posts/2019-05-01-softmax-and-cross-entropy.md

 As illustrated in [Listing-3] and [Listing-4] [Deep-Breathe][Deep-Breathe] version of cross_entropy_loss function returns a tuple of softmaxed output that it calculates internally(only for convenience) and the Loss.
 The calculated loss, as expected, is the same as before as was while calling the loss function directly.

 ### CrossEntropyLoss Derivative
-One of the tricks I have learnt to get back propagation right is to write the equations backwards.
+One of the tricks I have learnt to get back-propagation right is to write the equations backwards.
 This becomes especially useful when the model is more complex in later articles.
 A trick that I use a lot.

 $$\Large \hat{Y}=softmax_j (logits)$$

 $$\Large E = -y .log ({\hat{Y}})$$

-The above equation is writen like so below while calculating the gradients.
+The above equation is written like so below while calculating the gradients.

 $$\Large E = -y .log ({\hat{Y}})$$